ast-hugger/fabulae/text/pressurised.md

 'Of course, of course.
 Anything I can do to help.'
 Fairweather stepped aside with evident reluctance, his eagerness to assist almost palpable.
 'I shall be in the morning room whenever you need me.'

-Lestrade looked up as we entered the study proper.
-He was standing beside a large mahogany desk, his ferret features arranged in an expression that combined professional gravity with something that looked almost like satisfaction.
+Lestrade was standing beside a large mahogany desk and looked up as we entered the study proper.
+His face assumed an expression that combined professional gravity with something that looked almost like satisfaction.

 'Mr. Holmes.
 I was beginning to think you'd decided to leave this one to the professionals.'